joakimhansen/DAT110-Project3/README.md

 - no.hvl.dat110.node.client: contains five processes which are instances of Node and have been pre-configured with nodenames and port numbers to form a ring.
 Process1 class must be started first, followed by other classes.

-- no.hvl.dat110.util: contains the Hash class for defining address space by using MD5 hash function and computing the identifier for an entity; the Util class provides method for getting a process stub, creating the replica of a file, and checking if a key lies within a node/peer and its predecessor. (pred < key <= node).
+- no.hvl.dat110.util: contains the Hash class for defining address space by using MD5 hash function and computing the identifier for an entity; the Util class provides method for getting a process stub and checking if a key lies within a node/peer and its predecessor. (pred < key <= node).
 FileManager: contains methods for creating replicas of a file, distributing those replicas among active nodes in the chord ring, and looking up the active nodes responsible for a given file by iteratively resolving the replicaid (hash of replica) from an active node.

 The current implementation of the project allows the simulation of chord ring in a single machine environment but it can be simply modified to use multiple computers by using IP address for the nodename.